 11.)
 Understand that you won’t always be in the same shape for all of your life.
 Work, babies, illness, depression: different things will sap your energy at times.
 Roll with the times.
 Just make sure you roll back into exercise as soon as you can.
 It’s that important to your physical and mental health.

 12.)
 Don’t waste your time on Whiteboard Angst.
 It’s not worth anything.
 Someone will finish ahead of you, someone will finish behind you.
 This pattern will repeat itself through all of life.

 13.)
 Stop looking down on bowling.
 Just because you don’t break a sweat, doesn’t mean it’s not a lot of fun.
 Besides, what other sport allows you to eat nachos while doing it?
 Sure, softball encourages beer, as does golf (thanks for the drink holders in the carts, golf courses!), but neither can be played with a full plate of nachos.
 That’s something to consider.

 14.)
 Remember that it’s okay not to do winter sports.
 Don’t want to ski or snowboard or snowshoe?
 That’s okay!
 The Southern states are full of people who don’t care for those sports either.
 Besides, the quicker you get off the mountain, the happier the other skiers and snowboarders will be.
 (Shorter lift lines!)

 15.)
 There are sports you’re not required to try.
 Cricket, tennis, and platform diving are among them.
 You can just say no. (There might be some international rule on lesbians having to try softball.
 You might want to check with the Home Office on that one.
 Regulations are changing rapidly.)

 16.)
 Some sports have zero room for error.
-You, Class of 2016, will learn these quickly.
+You will learn these quickly.
 Skydiving is one.
 Swimming with sharks is another.
 Have your friends report back if you find one.

 Now, put down the cookies, and turn off the Netflix.
 We’ve got work to do, people!
 Go forth and flex!